Shyama Kabya: Production

 Filming was done in phases in various locations of Keraniganj, Manikganj, Tangail and Sundarbans.

 Release

 The film was scheduled to release in Bangladesh theaters on November 24, 2023, but was later pushed back to May 3, 2024.

 Awards

-The Bangladeshi film won the Special Jury Award, Best Original Screenplay, Best Film and Best Editing in four categories at the Cannes Film Festival in Paris.
+The Bangladeshi film won the Special Jury Award, Best Original Screenplay, Best Film and Best Editing in four categories at the Festival Gange sur Seine in Paris.